 Books for Change, 1999.
 Human rights violations against women in India.

-theory, and the denial of those rights in practice.
-Theories of universal human rights and
+rights in theory, and the denial of those rights in practice.
+The issue of human rights in

 Savic, O. The politics of human rights

-human rights from the standpoint of political philosophy.
+rights as a universal concept.
+A view of human rights from the standpoint of political

 Shelton, D. Remedies in international human rights law

-procedures used to achieve remedies and redress.
-Indexed, and with a bibliography.
+the procedures used to achieve remedies and redress.

-and its eventual impact, with special emphasis on the contribution of UNESCO.
-A
+drafting, and its eventual impact, with special emphasis on the contribution of UNESCO.

 Scarecrow, 1997.
-A concise listing of human rights and humanitarian organizations
+A listing of human rights and humanitarian organizations including